vizzuhq/ipyvizzu-story/docs/environments/platform/mercury.md

 csv_url: ../../../assets/data/data.csv
 ---

-# Mercury/mljar
+# Mercury

 ## Features

-The features of `ipyvizzu-story` that are available in `Mercury/mljar` are marked with a green check.
+The features of `ipyvizzu-story` that are available in `Mercury` are marked with a green check.

 - [x] Display the created `Story` (`play` method)